Page 2 The project begins

 Working toward the first drive.

 The wheels are back from the sand blaster's where they got sprayed with epoxy.
 Some sanding and painting coming up soon.
-There's been a lot of deliberating over the color choice, ideas ranging from "gold chrome" powder coating, though gold metallic and black gloss.
+There's been a lot of deliberating over the color choice, ideas ranging from "gold chrome" powder coating, through to gold metallic and black gloss.

 For now, the favorite is black wheels with gold metallic holes.